NamelessProj/TuneMates_Backend/README.md

 The `Jwt:Issuer` and `Jwt:Audience` should be set to appropriate values for your application.

+The `Spotify` section should contain your Spotify API credentials.

+>[!TIP]
+> ### Spotify Developer Account
+> To use Spotify's API, you need to create a Spotify Developer account and register your application to obtain the `ClientId` and `ClientSecret`.
+You can do this at [Spotify for Developers](https://developer.spotify.com/dashboard/applications).

+## JWT Authentication
+The application uses JWT (JSON Web Tokens) for authentication.
+After a user logs in, they will receive a JWT token that must be included in the `Authorization` header of subsequent requests to protected endpoints.
+The token should be prefixed with `Bearer `.

 ## API Endpoints
+> 🔒: Endpoints that require authentication.
 ### Users
 - `POST /api/users/register`: Register a new user.
 - `POST /api/users/login`: Login and receive a JWT token.
-- `GET /api/users/me`: Get the current user's information (requires authentication).
+- 🔒 `GET /api/users/me`: Get the current user's information.
-- `PUT /api/users/me`: Update the current user's information (requires authentication).
+- 🔒 `PUT /api/users/me`: Update the current user's information.
-- `PUT /api/users/me/password`: Update the current user's password (requires authentication).
+- 🔒 `PUT /api/users/me/password`: Update the current user's password.
-- `DELETE /api/users/me`: Delete the current user's account (requires authentication).
+- 🔒 `DELETE /api/users/me`: Delete the current user's account.

 ### Rooms
-- `POST /api/rooms`: Create a new room (requires authentication).
+- 🔒 `POST /api/rooms`: Create a new room.
-- `GET /api/rooms`: Get a list of all rooms from the authenticated user (rooms that the user owns).
+- 🔒 `GET /api/rooms`: Get a list of all rooms from the authenticated user.
 - `GET /api/rooms/{slug}`: Get details of a specific room by its slug.
-- `PUT /api/rooms/{id}`: Update a room by its id (requires authentication and ownership).
+- 🔒 `PUT /api/rooms/{id}`: Update a room by its id.
-- `PUT /api/rooms/password/{id}`: Update a room's password by its id (requires authentication and ownership).
+- 🔒 `PUT /api/rooms/password/{id}`: Update a room's password by its id.
-- `DELETE /api/rooms/{id}`: Delete a room by its slug (requires authentication and ownership).
+- 🔒 `DELETE /api/rooms/{id}`: Delete a room by its slug.